David did not say God foresaw his days. He said God wrote them.

 Psalm 139 appears on baby shower cards and funeral programs.
 People love to quote "I am fearfully and wonderfully made" — and they should.
 But almost nobody follows the psalm to its conclusion.
 Because if you take David's words seriously — if you let every verse land with its full weight — you end up face to face with a God who predetermined every day of your life before you lived a single one of them.

 Notice what your mind just did.
 It slid predetermined toward foreseen while you were reading — a quiet, automatic substitution, He saw, He didn't cause, that happened before you consented to it.
 You did not negotiate it.
-You did not even perform it consciously.
-Your nervous system did it for you, because the unsoftened word threatens a fortress the unsoftened word would collapse.
+Your nervous system did it for you, because the unsoftened word threatens a fortress it would collapse.
 The flinch you just performed is not evidence against the psalm.
 It is evidence for it.
 David is about to say something your mind has spent a lifetime rehearsing defenses against, and you have just watched one of those defenses deploy on schedule.

 This psalm is not about God knowing things.
 It is about God authoring things.
 If you have ever wondered whether the Bible teaches predestination outside of Paul's letters — whether the Old Testament, in its own voice, in its own poetry, confesses that God chose and planned and determined before the foundation of the world — open Psalm 139.
 David already said it.
 In poetry so beautiful it makes you forget how devastating it is.